Nakayama Miki: Marriage

-On 15 September 1810 (13 October), Miki took part in her bridal procession to the residence of the Nakayama family in the village of Shoyashiki.
+On 15 September 1810 (13 October), Miki took part in her bridal procession to the residence of the Nakayama family in the village of Shoyashiki (庄屋敷村).
 Dressed in a long-sleeved kimono, she was carried in a palanquin and was accompanied by attendants carrying a trousseau of five loads – two chests of drawers, two long chests, and a pair of boxes.
 The Nakayama family, like the Maegawa family, held some prestige in the local area.
-The custom in Shoyashiki was for the male head of the Nakayama household to inherit the post of toshiyori (village head), and in Miki's lifetime, her father-in-law Zenyemon, and later, her husband Zenbei served as toshiyori.
+The custom in Shoyashiki was for the male head of the Nakayama household to inherit the post of toshiyori (年寄, village head), and in Miki's lifetime, her father-in-law Zenyemon, and later, her husband Zenbei served as toshiyori.
 In addition, the Nakayama family was a major landholder in the village.

 In 1813, Miki's in-laws entrusted her with the management of all household affairs.
 The Life of Oyasama, Tenrikyo's biography of Miki, portrays her as a diligent and productive worker.
 According to its account she did every type of farm work except for the men's tasks of digging ditches and plowing rice fields, pulled more than half an acre of cotton a day, and wove fabrics twice as fast as the average woman.

-In the spring of 1816, she completed a training course known as the Fivefold Transmission at Zenpuku Temple, her parish temple in Magata Village (now a district of the city of Tenri).
+In the spring of 1816, she completed a training course known as the Fivefold Transmission (五重相伝) at Zenpuku Temple (善福寺), her parish temple in Magata Village (勾田村, now a district of the city of Tenri).
 During the Fivefold Transmission, she attended lectures on the writings of Hōnen, meditated, underwent tonsure, and made a vow to repeat the nenbutsu for the remainder of her life.
 Those who enrolled in the Fivefold Transmission were initiated into the mysteries of the Pure Land sect and were considered to have reached the highest level of faith.